-I am a Research Staff Member in the Cognitive Computing department at IBM T J Watson Research Center.
-I have a long-standing interest in the cognitive processes of human learning. reasoning, and language.
-I have applied my work to a wide range of AI applications.
-Many of my projects have involved monitoring human behavior, building model of that behavior, and interacting with users based upon that model.
+I am a Research Staff Member in the IBM Research AI organization in the Knowledge Induction department at IBM T J Watson Research Center.
+I have a long-standing interest in both AI and human cognition in the areas of learning. reasoning, and language.
+Many of my projects have involved capturing human behavior, building a model of that behavior, and interacting with that user or other users based upon that model.

-At Carnegie-Mellon University, I developed an intelligent tutoring system that tracked users as they solved programming problems, buit an individualized model of their behavior, and generated tutoring dialogues based on the differences with an ideal model.
-At Yale Artificial Intelligence (AI) lab, I worked on natural language processing and case-based reasoning, and subsequently at Bell Communications Research (Bellcore) I worked on sensing and understanding human-computer interactions and generating adaptive instruction.
+At Carnegie-Mellon University, I developed an intelligent tutoring system that tracked users as they solved programming problems, buit an individualized model of their behavior, and generated tutoring dialogues based on differences with an ideal model.
+At Yale Artificial Intelligence (AI) lab, I worked on natural language processing and case-based reasoning.
+At Bell Communications Research (Bellcore) I worked on sensing and understanding human-computer interactions and generating adaptive instruction.

 I started at IBM Research in 1998 in the Applied Learning Sciences Group where I was a Research Staff Member and then Group Manager.
-I worked on generating metadata for text and video multi-media learning content and developed software systems to assemble these learning objects into training courses.
+I worked on generating metadata for text and video multi-media learning content and developed software systems to assemble learning objects into training courses.
 I then joined the Social Computing group where I worked on applications of social networking to business, mobile applications for emerging markets, and healthcare patient engagement.
-Since joining Cognitive Computing Research in 2010, I have worked on personal intelligent agents and man-machine dialogue in physical/virtual environments.
-My recent work has also involved knowledge extraction from semi-structured information and logical reasoning over that knowledge in the domains of regulatory compliance, transportation, and insurance.
+In 2010 I joined the Cognitive Computing Research organizsation, where I have worked on personal intelligent agents and man-machine dialogue in physical/virtual environments